16 – 29? Get a Break on Ballet Tickets

 Sign up for Ballet News, the company’s eNewsletter, and be the first to get the latest on the company’s productions, artists, videos, casting and more.
 You can also visit Ballet News+ on our website to delve even deeper into our productions through in-depth articles and information.

 Mixed programmes feature two or more ballets in one performance, hence the multiple titles, whereas full-length narrative ballets such as Swan Lake and The Sleeping Beauty follow one storyline across all acts.

 Each artist in the company has a full biography on our website.
 You can also engage with the company and artists on Facebook and Instagram (@nationalballet) to learn more about life at the National Ballet, on and off stage.

 Photography and videography of performances are not permitted but please do take as many photos and selfies as you like in the lobby of the beautiful Four Seasons Centre for Performing Arts before the performance begins and during intermission.
 Be sure to tag us @nationalballet!

 Plan to arrive at least one hour before the time shown on your ticket.
-This allows for plenty of time for you to pick up your tickets at the box office, show your proof of vaccination, find your seat and place your drink order for the intermission as well as allows for unexpected transportation delays.
+This allows for plenty of time for you to pick up your tickets at the box office, find your seat and place your drink order for the intermission as well as allows for unexpected transportation delays.
 Patrons are asked to arrive between 6:00 and 7:00 pm for performances beginning at 7:30 pm and between 12:30 and 1:30 pm for performances starting at 2:00 pm to allow enough time for front of house staff to check documents and tickets.

 There is no dress code for performances.
 You should come in whatever you feel comfortable in but please take the chance to get dressed up if you feel so inclined!